RutvikJ77/Articles.xyz/cm6snp36s000009if4sjxda4e.md

 3. How will slowly changing dimensions be handled, and what type of changes are expected?

-I appreciate your time in reading through this.
+I appreciate your time reading through this.
 In the next article, I’ll share my learnings on Fact Modelling.
 Stay curious!